No Document Loans for 2022 – No Doc Loans – No Tax Returns

 Q: Can I get a no-doc home equity loan?

-A: Right now, there are no lenders that offer a no-doc home equity loan or HELOC.
-If you are self-employed and cannot document your income, your only option right now is to do a refinance to cash out the money that you need.
+A: There are just a few lenders that offer a no-doc home equity loan or HELOC.
+If you are self-employed and cannot document your income, It may be possible to get a HELOC, a home equity loan, or a cash out refinance of your primary mortgage.

 Q: What is a non-QM Loan?